-Evertiq - Acquisition of HASEC-Elektronik GmbH is completed
+Evertiq - Scanfil completes acquisition of HASEC-Elektronik GmbH

 © HASEC Elektronik GmbH Electronics Production | June 18, 2019

-Acquisition of HASEC-Elektronik GmbH is completed
+Scanfil completes acquisition of HASEC-Elektronik GmbH

 It was back in late May 2019 that Scanfil announced that it would acquire all shares in HASEC-Elektronik GmbH, a German contract manufacturer.